-As explained above, Air Canada's contractual refund policy is provided in its Conditions of Carriage and Tariff.
-To the extent that the Complaint alleges that Air Canada's implementation of its contractual refund policy, which scales back options that may have been available to certain customers before COVID-19 under Air Canada's goodwill customer service policy, constitutes an unfair or deceptive practice based on the Department's COVID-19 Refund FAQS, the Complaint is without merit or support.47
+As explained above, Air Canada's contractual refund policy is consistent with its Conditions of Carriage and Tariff.
+To the extent that the Complaint alleges that Air Canada's implementation of its contractual refund policy, which scales back options that may have been available to certain customers before COVID-19 under Air Canada's goodwill customer service policy, constitutes an unfair or deceptive practice based on the Department's COVID-19 Refund FAQS, the Complaint is without merit or support.46

 Any interpretation of the foregoing conduct as an unfair or deceptive practice would also be internally inconsistent with the Department's COVID-19 Refund FAQS.
-Specifically, the Department's COVID-19 Refund FAQS acknowledged that a carrier may provide more options to a customer than the carrier is required to do.48 Determining that later scaling back on these goodwill policies constitutes an unfair or deceptive practice would interfere with carriers' valid contracts, and would disincentivize carriers from ever providing customers more than the very minimum level of flexibility guaranteed in their Conditions of Carriage.
-Air Canada continues to
+Specifically, the Department's COVID-19 Refund FAQS acknowledged that a carrier may provide more options to

-47 Indeed, the Department has previously rejected arguments that a carrier may not use its discretion with respect to enforcing its own rules.
+46 Indeed, the Department has previously rejected arguments that a carrier may not use its discretion with respect to enforcing its own rules.
 In Petition for Rulemaking and Third-Party Complaint of Donald L. Pevsner, Esq., DOT-OST 2012-0109, Order 2012-11-4 at 5, the Department noted: